Frequently Asked Questions

 When are your offices open?

-Our Prescott office is open to the general public for bill payments, signing service agreements, etc. Monday thru Friday, between 8:30 a.m. and 4:30 p.m.
+Our office is open to the general public for bill payments, signing service agreements, etc. Monday thru Friday, between 8:30 a.m. and 4:30 p.m.
+We are located at 985 Industrial Road in Prescott, Ontario.

 The office will be closed for all statutory holidays.